Loose Change: Release and reception

 In North America it aired on Fox TV affiliates, but received further screenings internationally.
 On September 10, 2006 BNN (Bart's Neverending Network) Nederland 3 and Portuguese public TV Station RTP aired Loose Change in prime time hours.
 RTP aired it again on 2: for September 17, 2006.

 An August 2006 Vanity Fair article suggested that Loose Change "just might be the first Internet blockbuster."
 Millions more have viewed the film via unaffiliated websites.
 More than one million copies of the DVD have been sold, and many more have been given away.

 The film has been broadcast on state media outlets in Belgium, Ireland and Portugal.
 According to Broadcast magazine, the video was to have a special screening at the UK Houses of Parliament on June 14, 2006.
 Michael Meacher, the British MP who had considered sponsoring the screening, decided against it.
 On September 11, 2006, Dylan Avery and Jason Bermas appeared on Democracy Now! the War and Peace Report, to debate with James Meigs and David Dunbar, two of the editors of Popular Mechanics and the book Debunking 9/11 Myths.

-In November 2017 it was reported that a video file that was believed to be the second version of the film was found on that Osama bin Laden's hard drives that were collected by U.S. Navy SEALs following the Killing of Osama bin Laden and a public declassification and release of some of its contents in 2017 by the CIA.
+In November 2017 it was reported that a video file that was believed to be the second version of the film was found on Osama bin Laden's hard drives that were collected by U.S. Navy SEALs following the Killing of Osama bin Laden and a public declassification and release of some of its contents in 2017 by the CIA.